rRMSAnalyzer: package to analyze RiboMethSeq data

 comp2 (optional) | ctrl | P2 |

-dplyr::filter(!is.na(variableA)) %>% #we filter the lines in metadata to keep only those which are not NA in the column "variableA"
+dplyr::filter(!is.na(variableA)) %>% # filter the lines in the metadata to keep only those that are not NA in the "variableA" column

 dplyr::pull(samplename)

-# create a copy of the RiboClass with a subset of samples
+# create a copy of the RiboClass with the subset of samples

-ribo_adj_annot_variableA <- keep_ribo_samples(ribo_adj_annot,kept_samples) #Then we save the new riboclass only with sample from variableA column
+ribo_adj_annot_variableA <- keep_ribo_samples(ribo_adj_annot,kept_samples) # save the new RiboClass including only the samples with information in the “variableA” column

 filename | samplename | variableA | treatment | condition | lib |